ron2111/Awesome-Projects-Collection/Amazing Python Projects_Scripts/Project_doc.md

 ## Dots and Boxes

 ### Dots and Boxes is a fun and simple classic game for 2 or more players.
 The game starts with an empty grid of dots.
 Players take turns connecting two unjoined horizontally or vertically adjacent dots.
 A player who completes the fourth side of a 1×1 box earns one point and must take another turn.

+- # Transpose the Image:
+  ## Description:
+  We will use the Image module which comes under the PIL module, after that Open the Image, using **image.transpose** just transpose the image, and at last save it.